helins/timer.cljs/README.md

 In between 2 regular tasks in the event loop (what has been discussed up to this point), the Javascript engine runs the "micro task queue".
 A micro task can schedule another micro task which will be appended to that same queue.
-Only when that queue is empty will the engine proceeed to the next regular task.
+Only when that queue is empty will the engine proceed to the next regular task.

 Micro tasks are useful for scheduling high-priority asynchronous operations garanteed to execute in order of scheduling before the next regular task.
 While